-There’s lots of questions and considerations around the moving process.
-There’s lots of factors that might alter your decision, such as budget and lifestyle.
+There are lots of questions and considerations around the moving process.
+There are lots of factors that might alter your decision, such as budget and lifestyle.
 You want to be sure that wherever you go, you will be happy.
 If you’re considering moving to Iowa, you might be wondering if it is a nice place to live.
 This article will help answer your questions.

 For many people, the most appealing thing about Iowa is its affordability!
 Iowa is the least expensive state to live in in the entire country.
 This is a big plus for many people.
 For those looking for more flexibility with their living options on a budget, or wanting a higher quality of life for less, or looking to save, Iowa is a nice option.

 Iowa is a very safe place to live.
 It has low crime rates compared to the national average.
 Only 31% of people from Iowa report anxiety about their safety, which is fifteen percentage points lower than the average person.
 This is another big reason that makes Iowa a great place to live.

 Another great thing about Iowa is the education.
 Iowa is one of the top twenty states in terms of education.
 Iowa is also home to the country’s highest graduation rate at 91.6%.
 If you are looking for a good place to raise a family and give your kids the best education possible, Iowa might be the right place for you to live.
 Beyond high school, there are also many great schools in Iowa, such as the University of Iowa or Grinnell College.
 You might be wondering if job prospects in Iowa match the great outlook on education.
 The answer is yes!
 Iowa has great opportunities to further or launch your career.
 Iowa ranked #2 on a US News Survey of opportunity, making it one of the best states in the country.